pyanno4rt/pyanno4rt/docs/installation.md

 	<li> seaborn (>=0.13.2) </li>
 	<li> pypop7 (>=0.0.82) </li>
 </ul>
-We are using Python version 3.11.11 with the Spyder IDE version 6.0.4 for development.
-For optimization, the package integrates external local and global solvers, where the L-BFGS-B algorithm from SciPy acts as default. <br><br>
+Moreover, we are using Python v3.11.11 and Spyder IDE v6.0.5 for development.<br><br>